opetitprestataire/label-studio/docs/source/guide/plugin_examples.md

 You can manually [pause an annotator](quality#Pause-an-annotator) to prevent stop them from completing tasks and revoke their project access.

-This script automatically pauses an annotator who breaks any of the following rules and customizes the message that appears:
+This plugin automatically pauses an annotator who breaks any of the following rules and customizes the message that appears:

 * Too many duplicate values `timesInARow(3)`: